Workday sued on suspicion of discrimination in hiring technology

 “Based on his qualifications and experience he should not have been rejected 80-100 times for jobs in his wheelhouse.
 That is when he began to expect companies who used Workday as a screening tool for his applications were unlawfully denying him job opportunities,” Mobley’s attorney, Rod Cooks tells KRON4.

 Cooks and his business partner, Lee Winston, have a law firm based in Birmingham, Alabama.
-The pair focuses primarily on employment law, particularly in regards to discrimination cases.
+The pair focuses primarily on employment law, particularly in regard to discrimination cases.

 Mobley believes he faced illegal discrimination on the basis of his race, age and his disability, according to the document.
 The suit argues these are potential violations of Title VII of the Civil Rights Acts of 1964 and 1866 as well as the Americans with Disabilities Act.